 - a.
 Estimation of Washing Soda. - b.
 Estimation of Active Chlorine Content in Bleaching Powder - c.
 Estimation of Mohr's salt by permanganometry. - d.
 Estimation of given salt by using Ion-exchange resin using Dowex-50.

 3 Analysis of Water:

 - a.
 Determination of Alkalinity of Tap water. - b.
 Determination of Total Hardness of ground water sample by EDTA method - c.
-Determination of Salinity of water sample a.
-Estimation of Acid Value b.
-Estimation of Saponification value
+Determination of Salinity of water sample

 4. Estimation of properties of oil: